redis/docs/content/integrate/redis-data-integration/ingest/installation/installation.md

 [containerd](https://containerd.io/) and registers services.
 However, you don't need any special privileges to run RDI processes for normal operation.

+### Hardware sizing
+RDI is mainly CPU and network bound.
+Each of RDI VMs should have:

+- CPU: Min 4 cores CPU.
+Consider a configuration that would allow for 2-6 additional cores depending on how big is your dataset and how fast you would like RDI to ingest the baseline snapshot.
+- RAM: 2GB
+- Disk: 25GB of disk (this includes the OS footprint)
+- 10 GB or more network interface

 ### Installation steps

 Follow the steps below for each of your VMs: